 There seems to be an entirely erased storyline – one far more compelling than anything in the final film

 At one end, the humour doesn’t work; at the other, the pathos is non-existent; between them, there’s no sense of scale or stakes in a story about, of all things, immortals who inspired human history and their impending fight to save the modern world.
-These are top-tier performers, in the hands of a remarkable director, with all the resources of the biggest studio in the world – so if it doesn’t work, it’s most likely poor editing, and there are plenty of obvious examples throughout the film.
+These are top-tier performers, in the hands of a remarkable director, with all the resources of the biggest studio in the world – so if it doesn’t work, it begs the question: what happened?
+One answer may be writing; another, more likely, may be poor editing – and there are plenty of obvious examples (of both?) throughout the film.

 Most tellingly, there seems to be an entirely erased storyline – one far more compelling and thematically richer than anything in the final film, and which also hews closer to ideas explored in co-writer Zhao’s other work.
 The Deviants are beginning to gain sentience, are able to articulate that they are the oppressed underclass in this cosmic order.
 “They are like us,” points out Druig (Barry Keoghan), the seemingly-most-jaded-but-ultimately-not-really of the Eternals.
 Yet this idea is abandoned – and, most bafflingly, cut down (literally) in order to “resolve” Thena’s (Angelina Jolie) PTSD arc.
 So: violence wins, the oppressed are exterminated, and the “heroes” live on because… more (voiceover) exposition?